XiaoooHan/Big-Bucks/README.md

+# Implement UX/UI
+First one is the Figure-ground principle.
+THE FIGURE-GROUND PRINCIPLE STATES THAT PEOPLE INSTINCTIVELY Perceive Objects as either being in the foreground or the background.
+THEY EITHER STAND OUT PROMINENTLY IN THE FRONT (THE FIGURE) OR RECEDE INTO THE BACK (THE GROUND).

+When we were designing our company logo, we tend to use the color pattern correlated to the origianl page which are green and white.
+As the background is gradiently changed from white to green, the logo we designed corresponded to that as well.
+In that way, it is not only shows the relation but also jumped out to grab attetnion.

+The second principle is Focal Point, it indicates that whatever points out visually will capture and hold the viewer's attention first.
+Therefore, we implemented that into some where we demand user attention.
+Our feature of sign in or off definitely serve as attention graber.
+Since our backgroun is green, we intended to use red to contrast.

+Last but not least, our final principle is Common Ground.
+It implies that When objects are located within the SAME CLOSE region, we perceive them as being GROUPED TOGETHER.
+The menu feature of the left of our website is an implementation of this principle.
+As we listed out all the potential usable link, we enable users to have access immediately to several functions at once.
+This way, we have increased the efficiency of this website.

 # Description
 WARNING: This application contains security vulnerabilities.
 Run it only in a backed-up and sheltered environment (such as a VM with a recent snapshot and host-only networking) and at your own risk, escpecially if you enable some of the advanced options described below!